 Heartworm Disease: What You Need to Know

-Dogs usually begin to exhibit symptoms such as coughing, lack of appetite and consequent weight loss, and overall lethargy.
-Cats usually develop symptoms later than dogs.
-The larva takes an additional month longer to grow into adults, and with the parasites attacking the respiratory organs more often as opposed to the heart.
+Once an infection is advanced, dogs usually begin to exhibit symptoms such as coughing, lack of appetite and consequent weight loss, and overall lethargy.
+Cats tend to develop symptoms later than dogs, as heartworm larvae take an additional month longer to grow into adults, and attack the respiratory organs as opposed to the heart.
 A cat will vomit, lose its appetite and weight, have fainting spells, and suffer seizures.

-As these symptoms might be indicative of certain other conditions, a series of tests are done to prove infection.
-This is where our veterinary assessment comes into play.
-We will order a blood sample, and place it under the microscope to determine the stage that the larva is at.
+As these symptoms might be indicative of certain other conditions, a series of tests are done to confirm a heartworm diagnosis.
+We will order a blood sample, and place it under the microscope to determine the larval stage.
 Our vet will back up the findings with urinalysis, X-rays, ultrasound and a blood cell count.